 Before I get into each technique, there are a few important prep steps that apply for all.
 Remove any dead, withering, or insect chewed up leaves.
 You won’t want to save them and it will be much easier to discard them now.
 Any flowering that may have occurred at the top of the plant should be removed as well.
 It won’t taste that great, so no need to save.
 Washing—this is extremely important as leaves get dirt on them when you are watering the plant.
 I love to use my salad spinner to give them a good rinse and spin, but washing in the sink and using paper towels to dry will work as well.
 Just be sure that the herbs are completely dry before moving on.

-Related post: 5 Kitchen Tools That Save Money On Groceries
+SEE RELATED POST: 5 Kitchen Tools That Save Money On Groceries

 Drying (Air vs Microwave vs Oven)

 Drying herbs is one of the most basic techniques one can do to preserve herbs for an extended period of time and it’s been happening forever.
 Modern technology has put a slight spin on the process, but the premise is the same, to remove the water from the leaves.
+You can use pretty much any herb, from drying basil to thyme, rosemary, parsley, etc.

 If you are air drying, which I prefer: